jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

   so far this is something I already know from :ref:`testing None<what is None?>`

-* I change assertNotIsInstance_ to assertIsInstance_
+* I change :ref:`assertNotIsInstance<another way to test if something is NOT an instance of a class>` to :ref:`assertIsInstance<another way to test if something is an instance of a class>`

   .. code-block:: python
     :lineno-start: 7